AUHE Prize for Literary Scholarship

 The winner is announced at the time of the AUHE AGM, usually in late November or early December.

-(From the Judges’ Report – download it here)
+(Judges’ Report – download it here)

 The winner of the 2023 Australian University Heads of English Prize for Literary